-Richard Dawson returned to Yorkshire as second XI coach ahead of the 2014 season with big shoes to fill following Paul Farbrace’s departure to take on the head coach’s role with Sri Lanka.
+Richard Dawson returned to Yorkshire as second XI coach ahead of the 2014 season with big shoes to fill following Paul Farbrace’s departure to take on the head coach’s role with Sri Lanka and then, later, England’s assistant coach.

 Doncaster-born Dawson played seven Tests for England between 2001 and 2003, all away from home in India and Australia, and took eleven wickets.